 Giuseppe Verdi (1813–1901) was one of the greatest operatic composers.
-His instincts for melody and thrilling drama ensured the enduring popularity of many of his 28 operas.
-La traviata is currently the most frequently performed opera in the world, Verdi's other masterpieces – Rigoletto, Otello and Don Carlo among them – regularly staged.
+His instincts for melody and thrilling drama have ensured the enduring popularity of many of his 28 operas, which include Rigoletto, La traviata, Don Carlo and Otello.

 Verdi’s letters reveal a man of uncompromising integrity.
 He was intimately involved with every stage of his operas’ creation, often writing nearly as much of the libretto as his chosen librettist.
-All of his operas exhibit a sophisticated development of Italian opera conventions, used to further his incisive character portraits.
-From 1847 his life companion was Giuseppina Strepponi, the soprano who created the role Abigaille in Nabucco.
-They married in 1859.
+All his operas exhibit a sophisticated development of Italian opera conventions, used to further his incisive character portraits.